votoznotna/team-tasks/README.md

 1. Click the ellipsis menu (⋯) on any task card
 2. Select "Move to [Column Name]" from the dropdown
 3. Watch the smooth animation as the task moves between columns
+4. **Smooth Experience**: No more infinite loading states - tasks move seamlessly!

 ### Editing Tasks